UtahDave/saltlxc/README.md

 # saltlxc
-saltlxc is allows you to manage local lxc containers and manage Salt on them.
+saltlxc allows you to manage local lxc containers and manage Salt on them.